Jet Skis, ATV and Similar Items are Perfect Candidates for Self Storage

 If you and your family like to maintain an active lifestyle throughout the year, a self storage unit is a great way to maintain items that are only used for specific seasons like summer and winter.
 In this article we’re going to look at two types of items for which we recommend our storage units, along with tips on how to properly store each item.

 But first, let’s talk about timing.
 If you own items like jet skis and water skis for use in summer, and snowboards, snowmobiles, or skis for use in winter, it’s advisable to plan two days a year where you switch out one season’s equipment for the other’s.
-Of course, given Uncle Bob’s spacious storage options you can choose to store both sets of items simultaneously, but by planning a switch day you can save time and consolidate the maintenance of these items.
+Of course, given Life Storage’s spacious storage options you can choose to store both sets of items simultaneously, but by planning a switch day you can save time and consolidate the maintenance of these items.

 For placing a jet ski or snowmobile in storage you will need: